DianZzzz/DianZzzz.github.io/_finance/CFA/Institutional-Wealth-Management.md

 herefore, the investment objective of the endowment should be to achieve a total real rate of return (after inflation) of at least 6% with a reasonable level of risk.

+### Yale Formula

+Spending for current fiscal year = (60% × Spending for previous fiscal year) + 40% × (5% × Endowment market value at the end of previous fiscal year).

+- Consistent with an investment objective of achieving long-term returns that support the spending rate while preserving the value of the endowment in real terms over time
+- Intended to bring about a predictable pattern of distributions for better planning of resource deployment
+- Incorporates a smoothing, countercyclical element.
+This leads to lower spending rates in a period of sustained strong investment returns but higher spending rates in a protracted weak return environment.

 ### Investment Approaches

 #### Norway Model